jack-fitzgerald/jack-fitzgerald.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website!"
+title: "Welcome to my website!
+I am on the 2025-2026 PhD job market."
 author_profile: true
 redirect_from:
   - /about/